jsun994/portfolio/README.md

-# Jay Sun
+# Jay Sun's Portfolio

 ## Purpose
-A website that showcase my portfolio.
+A website that showcase my project portfolio.

 ## Built With
 * HTML